magento/merchdocs/src/catalog/search-configuration.md

    Restricting this amount increases performance of searches and reduces the displayed list size.
 The default value is `8`.

-### Step 2: Configure the Elasticsearch connection
+### Step 2: Configure the Elasticsearch/OpenSearch connection

 {:.bs-callout-info}
 The **Search Engine**, **Elasticsearch Server Hostname**, **Elasticsearch Server Port**, **Elasticsearch Index Prefix**, **Enable Elasticsearch HTTP Auth**, and **Elasticsearch Server Timeout** fields were configured when Commerce was installed or upgraded.
 These values should only be changed when upgrading or modifying Elasticsearch.

+{:.bs-callout-info}
+For Adobe Commerce and Magento Open Source 2.4.6 and higher, you can set up OpenSearch instead of Elasticsearch.
+To use OpenSearch, choose the `OpenSearch` value for the **Search Engine** setting.

 ![]({% link catalog/assets/elasticsearch-2.png %}){: .zoom}
 [_Elasticsearch Connection Settings_]({% link configuration/catalog/catalog.md %})

-1. For **Search Engine**, accept the default value `Elasticsearch 7`.
+1. For **Search Engine**, accept the value `Elasticsearch 7`.

-   Elasticsearch 7.6.x is required for all Commerce installations.
+   See the [system requirements][3]{:target="_blank"} to determine the version of the Elasticsearch that is required for Commerce installations.

 1. For **Elasticsearch Server Hostname**, accept the default value that was configured when Commerce was installed.